jcollard/VibeDC/GDD/CharacterCreation/CharacterCreationFeatureOverview.md

 ## Notes

 - This feature is the foundation for party management and character progression
-- The `CreatedCharacter` structure is intentionally simple (full data generated on-demand)
+- Characters use full `PartyMemberDefinition` structure to preserve all progression data
 - Local storage provides simple persistence without backend complexity
+- Only starter classes (with no requirements) can be selected during character creation
+- Advanced classes are unlocked through progression and class experience
-- Future extensions will add character editing, deletion, and party presets
+- Future extensions will add character deletion and detailed character view
-- Consider adding visual feedback (animations, sounds) in future iterations
 - The 12-character name limit matches the pixel-art aesthetic and display space constraints
+- Party management uses simple click handlers, no drag-and-drop needed